apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 In general, it's not recommended to set target utilization close to 100% as performance usually degrades as we reach capacity limits in most real world systems.

-In addition to the utilization target we can set a utilization boundary, that serves as extra buffer to avoid immediate scaling on load fluctuations.
+To control when scaling actions are triggered, users can set upper and lower utilization thresholds using `job.autoscaler.utilization.max` and `job.autoscaler.utilization.min`.
-Setting `job.autoscaler.target.utilization.boundary: "0.2"` means that we allow 20% deviation from the target utilization before triggering a scaling action.
+These define the utilization range within which the autoscaler will not take any scaling action, providing a buffer against load fluctuations.

-For example, with a target utilization of `0.6` and a boundary of `0.2`, scale-up is triggered when utilization exceeds `0.8` (`0.6` + `0.2`) and scale-down when it drops below `0.4` (`0.6` - `0.2`).
+For example, with a target utilization of `0.6`, setting `job.autoscaler.utilization.max: "0.8"` and `job.autoscaler.utilization.min: "0.4"` means:

-For more fine-grained control, the `job.autoscaler.utilization.max` and `job.autoscaler.utilization.min` options can be used to set asymmetric upper and lower utilization thresholds independently.
+- Scale-up is triggered when utilization exceeds `0.8`
-When set, these options take precedence over the values derived from the boundary.
-When only one of them is set, the other is still derived from the boundary.
+- Scale-down is triggered when utilization drops below `0.4`
-If neither is set, the boundary is used to compute both thresholds symmetric.
+- No scaling action is taken while utilization remains between `0.4` and `0.8`

-{{< hint warning >}}
+{{<hint info >}}
-The `job.autoscaler.target.utilization.boundary` option is **deprecated**.
-Users are encouraged to use `job.autoscaler.utilization.max` and `job.autoscaler.utilization.min` instead, which provide more explicit and flexible control over the scaling thresholds.
-The boundary option will continue to work as a fallback when neither `max` nor `min` is set.
+The default thresholds are `target + 0.3` for max and `target - 0.3` for min.
 {{< /hint >}}

 ### Target catch-up duration and restart time